-While men were once the ones to propose in traditional settings, we surveyed 1200+ recently enaged couples and found that 85% of couples believe gender roles shouldn't limit who gets to propose.
-That’s why we’ve put together a list of 50 unique proposal ideas for all genders and types of couples.
-From playful and romantic ways to adventurous and imaginative ones, there’s plenty of inspiration to craft an experience that is sure to give the love of your life a proposal story they’ll never forget.
+While men were once the ones to propose in traditional settings, we surveyed 1200+ recently engaged couples and found that 85% of couples believe gender roles shouldn't limit who gets to propose.
+That’s why we’ve put together a list of 44 unique proposal ideas for all genders and types of couples.
+From romantic proposal ideas to trending, adventurous or imaginative ones, there’s plenty of inspiration to craft an experience that is sure to give the love of your life a proposal story they’ll never forget.

 One of the most romantic ways to propose is over an amazing meal.
-But instead of dining out at a favorite restaurant, make your proposal more memorable with a date night dinner at your place with a hired chef.
+But instead of dining out at a favorite restaurant, make your proposal more memorable with a date night dinner at your place—complete with a hired chef.
 Set the stage by sending your partner a photo of the menu before their arrival.
-Have the chef prepare your partner’s favorite appetizer, entrée, and dessert.
+Have the chef prepare all the favorite foods your partner loves—including appetizer, entrée, and dessert.
 After finishing your entrées, have the chef bring out the dessert: the engagement ring.

 If you’re savvy with video editing, consider creating one.
 Compile different moments that you have spent together, such as snippets from your phone and social media.
 This can be random or a timeline from the time you both met to your most recent moments.
 Play it in your living room, followed by you proposing.

-Create a pathway in your house using candlelights and romantic quotes.
+Create a pathway in your house using rose petals, candlelights,and romantic quotes.
 Once your partner enters, they will follow the dimly lit path of love quotes to the engagement ring—and you get to watch them light up more brightly than the candles!